nkarasch/ChessGDX/README.md

+Updated to LibGDX 1.11.0 and Gradle 7.3.3 via user difficulty comment.

 # ChessGDX
 ChessGDX is a 3D chess game built on LibGDX that takes advantage of UCI-Protocol compliant chess engines.
 It is a functional, but narrowly scoped project I made while learning LibGDX.